All In a busy morning’s work for Hicks Street firefighters

 And they did all of this before lunch.

-Engine Company 224 will be holding another fire safety seminar at the upcoming Willowtown Spring Fair on Saturday, May 19 (unless duty calls).
+Engine Co.
+224 will be holding another fire safety seminar at the upcoming Willowtown Spring Fair on Saturday, May 19 (unless duty calls again).

-The fair takes place on Willow Place from noon to 5 p.m. and will feature music, a spring plant sale, a jumping castle, games and races.
+The fair takes place on Willow Place from noon to 5 p.m. and will feature music, a spring plant sale, a Jumpy Castle, games and races.

 Leave a Comment